Wodan58/Joy/README.md

 Bugs
 ----

-Yes, and they are copyright © Wodan58.
+Maybe.
+As this is a modified version of Joy there are some differences compared to the legacy version.
+Those differences and any remaining bugs are copyright © Wodan58.

 Comparison
 ==========